ansible-collections/ansible.utils/docs/ansible.utils.network_in_network_filter.rst

 Synopsis
 --------
-- This filter returns the previous nth usable ip within a network described by value.
+- This filter returns whether an address or a network passed as argument is in a network.
-- Use previous_nth_usable to find the previous nth usable IP address in relation to another within a range